Residents

 We are also aware that tourism can cause challenges for those who call a destination their home.
 This can include busier ferries, longer waits at restaurants, and harm to our ecosystems.

-- We’ve heard concerns expressed about too many people coming in the summer and not enough in the rest of the year, too little investment in infrastructure, community traffic bottlenecks, affordable housing, garbage and illegal fires.
+- We’ve heard concerns expressed about too many people coming in the summer and not enough in the rest of the year, too little investment in infrastructure, community traffic bottlenecks, affordable housing, water usage, garbage, and illegal fires.

 -